 Please return responses to the relevant above email address by February 12, 2020.
 Late responses will be reviewed as the process permits.

-We have reviewed the proposal and have no conflicts.
-Letter has comments for Letter is enclosed. artachul Consideration
+Y. We have reviewed the proposal and have no conflicts.

+X Letter is enclosed. attached

+Cont IL ADA